KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.
+The [online documentation][Documentation] has articles, code examples etc.

 ## KeyboardKit Pro

-[KeyboardKit Pro][Pro] extends KeyboardKit with pro features, such as localized keyboards and services, autocomplete, dictation, emoji skintones, additional views etc. It lets you create fully localized keyboards with a single line of code.
+[KeyboardKit Pro][Pro] extends KeyboardKit with a lot of Pro features, such as localized keyboards and services, autocomplete, dictation, pro emoji features (keyboards, categories, versions, skintones, etc).

+KeyboardKit Pro lets you create fully localized keyboards with a single line of code.

 ## KeyboardKit App

-If you want to try out KeyboardKit without having to write any code, there is a [KeyboardKit app][app-store] that lets you try out KeyboardKit and many of its features.
+If you want to try out KeyboardKit Pro without having to write any code, there is a [KeyboardKit app][app-store] in the App Store.